 - Frank Sinatra was known as "The Voice".

 - The legendary Carmine and Francis Ford Coppola included four Oscars in 1975 for The Godfather, Part II.
 Nicholas Cage is Francis's nephew.

-- Sylvester Stallone, Jimmy Durante, Frank Capra, and Joseph Barbera ( Tom and Jerry, Yogi Bear, The Flintstones, The Jetsons, and other cartoons), are all Italian.
+- Sylvester Stallone, Jimmy Durante, Frank Capra, and Joseph Barbera (Tom and Jerry, Yogi Bear, The Flintstones, The Jetsons, and other cartoons), are all Italian or Italian creations.

 And of course the Food Network: Rachel Ray, Giada DeLaurentis, Iron Chef Mario Batali and others.

 From the pizza, pasta, bread shops and cottage industries in Little Italy circa 1850, Italian and Italian Americans have become famous singers, writers, poets and artists, as well as top business people in the 21st century.